Heauton Timorumenos: Nam deteriores omnes

 A less well known line from the play (line 483) is quoted as the epigraph to Chapter 25 of George Eliot's novel Daniel Deronda:

 Nam deteriores omnes sumus licentiae, saith Terence; or, as a more familiar tongue might deliver it, 'As you like' is a bad finger-post.

 Terence's line means "For all of us are worse for licence" ("licence" here used in the sense of "free rein to do as we like").

+In literature and culture

+A poem in Charles Baudelaire's Les Fleurs du mal is named for Terence's play.